MFR6340/theenglishextension.org/young-world-3/unit-2: Friendships.md

 ### Winnie-the-Pooh, by A.A.
 Milne
 <img src="https://i.imgur.com/inJU72d.png" width="25%" />

 One is never too old to read these classic tales of a hungry bear and his friends in the forest.
-(Lexile: 790L)
+(Lexile: 790L)  <sup>[what is a lexile level?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Winnie-Pooh-Puffin-Modern-Classics-Milne/9780142404676?ref=grid-view&qid=1654274602318&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1039078115" rel="nofollow">Buy on Orell Füssli</a>